muganga-charles/muganga-charles/README.md

 ### About

-I wear a few hats.
+I work across several roles.
 As a **data scientist**, I design pipelines, models, and visualization layers that make complex datasets useful.
 As a **software developer**, I write the production code that wraps those insights into tools people actually use, whether that's an internal package, an API, or a full application.
 As a **project manager**, I coordinate the moving parts and keep things shipping.
-And as a **trainer**, I teach all of the above.
+And as a **trainer**, I regularly design and deliver training in data science, analytics, and software engineering for students and professionals.

 My work tends to live in the space where analysis meets engineering.
 I'm less interested in notebooks that sit on someone's laptop and more interested in data products that run in production and change how people work.